CompuTec/computec-docs/docs/pdc/user-guide/adding-new-task.md

 1. To add a new task, click the "task adding" icon in the main form:

     ![Adding Task](./media/adding-new-task/adding-task.webp)
-2. At the top of the form, select tasks either by Resource or by Manufacturing Order.
+2. Select tasks either by Resource or by Manufacturing Order at the top of the form.
 If a resource is pre-configured for the device in the [settings](../administrator-guide/setting-up-the-application/overview.md), only the By Resource option will be available, displaying operations assigned to that resource without a search field.
 The following view illustrates the By Resource selection.
 To see the workflow for the By Manufacturing Order option, refer to point 4.
 You can set the default search method in the [settings](../administrator-guide/setting-up-the-application/overview.md).

     ![By Resource](./media/adding-new-task/by-resource.png)
 3. Choose Resource from the Resource Code drop-down list.
 All the tasks related to the specific resource will be displayed on the list.
 You can filter Resources by choosing a particular Resource Group first.